-April saw us join forces with a strategy consultant to develop our values and shared vision for MOG.
+April saw us join forces with a strategy consultant to develop our values and shared vision.
 We now possess clear guidelines for our internal collaboration as a team as well as our client relationships and our corporate image.

 Central questions in this process included: What values determine our work?
-Why are we working for MOG AG?
+Why are we working for Arva?
 How are we doing this?
 And what are we doing?
 The values developed by the team have been formulated in this first version of our self-image: